The Pros and Cons of Sponsoring an Immigrant

 If you have a family member, fiancé or spouse, or another person in your life who lives overseas but wishes to live permanently in the U.S., you can help them fulfill their dream by supporting them as an immigration sponsor.

 The process involves entering a legally binding contract (Form I-864 Affidavit of Support) and agreeing to fulfill a variety of responsibilities.
-Sponsoring an immigrant comes with many long-term benefits for both you and the person who is immigrating.
+Sponsoring an immigrant comes with many long-term benefits for both you and the friend or worker who is immigrating.
 It also exposes you to some risks.

 The Pros of Sponsoring an Immigrant

 The process of sponsoring an immigrant can be life-changing for both the sponsor and the beneficiary.
 Whether you’re sponsoring a close friend or family member – or a complete stranger – you’re undoubtedly making a difference in their lives.

 Immigration is a long and arduous process, and by helping an individual maintain residence in the U.S., you can rest easy knowing that you’re providing an immeasurable service to someone who truly needs it.

 If you’re sponsoring a family member or spouse, you know just how valuable it is to have the opportunity to be together.
 Many people coming to the U.S. are doing so because they have loved ones currently residing within its borders.
 Having the option to live near one’s support system throughout the process of obtaining citizenship is invaluable, and Form I-864 makes this possible.